tepease/cb50/projects/0/motivation.md

 -Laurel
 ___

+#Krystle

-I am hoping to gain further knowledge within the IT field.
-And have fun collaborating with other co-workers!
+I am hoping to gain further knowledge within the IT field.  **And have fun collaborating with other co-workers!**
 -Krystle
 ___